Drip Irrigation System Cost Guide: Average UK Prices 2026

 Water Pressure and Supply

 The type of water supply method will affect the total cost.
-Some water supply options require a more complex installation or extra equipment, such as pumps and regulators.
+Some water supply options require a more complex installation or extra equipment, such as pumps.
+Low water pressure can also make the installation more expensive if extra parts are needed to help the system run efficiently.

 Automation Features